Q: Which stove should I buy?

-A: We do not use plastic wherever we can avoid it.
-For this reason, all our stoves come in cardboard boxes and/or cotton bags if you order the plain version.
-The cotton bag is not meant to be a permanent storage for the stove, it is just a means of wrapping.
-If you need a sturdy bag for everyday use we recommend you buy the set version of the desired stove (with the Heavy Duty Outdoor Bag) or the Heavy Duty Outdoor Bag as an accessory.
+A: We avoid plastic wherever we can.
+For this reason, all our stoves come in cardboard boxes and/or cotton bags if you order the basic version.
+The cotton bag is not meant for permanent storage of the stove, it is just a means of wrapping.
+If you need a sturdy bag for everyday use we recommend you buy the desired stove as a set (with the Heavy Duty Outdoor Bag) or the Heavy Duty Outdoor Bag as an accessory.

 Q: Which bags do I need for my stove?

-A: If you have a Bushbox XL (also the titanium version), you will need the “Heavy Duty Outdoor Bag Bushbox XL”.
+A: If you have a Bushbox XL (stainless steel or titanium version), you will need the “Heavy Duty Outdoor Bag Bushbox XL”.
 All other Bushbox stoves fit in the “Heavy Duty Outdoor Bag Bushbox / Bushbox Ti / Bushbox UL / Bushbox LF”.
-The EDCBox comes in its own bag which cannot be ordered separately.
+The EDCBox comes in its own bag, which cannot be ordered separately.

 Q: I own the Fire Piston but I am not able to make fire with it – is it broken?